chitoyuu/lifelink/README.md

 `Lifelink` can only ever give out shared / immutable references.
 This is because Rust allows moves by default, making mutable references to types with lifetime parameters too hard to reason about, and almost impossible to use correctly unless reduced to uselessness.
 Instead, users have to use interior mutability in a way that maintains covariance (which, thankfully, Rust will help prove in a `Cov` impl).

 Unlike `cryo`, `lifelink` does *not* attempt to wait until the `'static` handle is dropped.
 It's more than happy to drop or unwrap a `Deathtouch`, if there isn't a `Guard` in scope somewhere that *precise moment*.
 This may come as surprising, but is a conscious decision to make `lifelink` work in tandem with environments where lifetime is unpredictable, e.g. a garbage collected scripting language, where it's much better to get a error than a deadlock from a misbehaving script.
 As such, a way to wait for task completion external to `lifelink` is required.

-Ideally, users shouldn't have to provide their own `unsafe` `Cov` implementations.
-However, there is no way to assert covariance at the type level in Rust today.
-As such, the burden to prove covariance have to be passed on to the users.

 ## Feature flags